Divyansh2134/react-ssr-via-wasm/README.md

 In the project directory, you can run:

-so firstly do for installing all node dependecy and node module .

 ### `npm install`

-then you can do
+For installing all node dependecy and node module .

 ### `npm start`